jamie-allen/effective_actors/preso/presentation.md

 * Allows you to track message flow
 * When you find a problem, get the ID of the message that led to it
 * Use the ID to grep your logs and display output just for that message flow
+* Akka ensures ordering on a per actor basis, also in logging

 !SLIDE transition=blindY
 # Monitor Everything
 .notes It will hurt much more to try to add this in later.

 * Do it from the start
-* Use tools like JMX and Typesafe Console to monitor everything
+* Use tools like JMX MBeans to visualize actor realization
+* The Atmos/Typesafe Console to monitor everything
+	* Doesn't require you to do anything up front
 * Visual representations of actor systems at runtime are invaluable

 !SLIDE transition=blindY